Third harmonic-mediated amplification in TWPA: Simplified CME analysis of parametric amplification via third harmonic generation

-For a qualitative understanding of the nonlinear processes in the studied TWPA, the CMT is utilized.
-In CMT, the junction array is approximated as a continuous nonlinear waveguide, which can be described by a nonlinear wave equation governing the current $I(x,t)$ as a function of space and time \cite{malnou2024RPMTWPA,Malnou_TWPA_CME,Kern2022}:
+For a qualitative understanding of the nonlinear processes in the studied TWPA, the CME is utilized.
+In CME, the junction array is approximated as a continuous nonlinear waveguide, which can be described by the nonlinear wave equation governing the current $I(x,t)$ as a function of space and time:\cite{malnou2024RPMTWPA,Malnou_TWPA_CME,Kern2022}

 where the coefficients of second and third-order nonlinearity are given by: